 A Merchant's Guide to the UK Payments Landscape

-14 min read Jul 2025
+14 min read Aug 2025

 The Great Shift: The UK’s Payment Evolution in the Past Decade

+The formation of the Payment Systems Regulator (PSR) in 2015 (which has since been abolished to reduce regulatory burdens), was intended to foster innovation and certainty in the market.
 In October 2024, the UK implemented mandatory reimbursement for Authorised Push Payment (APP) fraud across Faster Payments, significantly strengthening consumer protection.
 At the same time, Confirmation of Payee (CoP) coverage expanded to nearly 99% of transactions, closing critical gaps in fraud prevention and reinforcing trust in digital payments.

 The UK Payments Landscape Today